Frequently Asked Questions

 This is when you can inspect the items for auction and assess the condition, value and quality to assist you in your decision making.
 Failure to inspect items may lead to disappointment.
 Inspection is usually, check auction page for full details.

-Catalogues for our live auctions are usually available the day before the Auction is scheduled or available from our web-site www.auctions.com.au.
+Catalogues for our live auctions are available on Inspection day/s and also available on the Auction day, Catalogues can also be downloaded/ printed from our web-site www.auctions.com.au.

-Catalogues for online auctions are available during the period the auction is live on the website.
+Catalogues for online auctions can be found on the website.

 Multiple Items at Live Auctions